Webpage last updated: May 25, 2022

 How to and Who Can Request a Vote-by-Mail Ballot

 A request for a vote-by-mail ballot may be made in one of the following ways:

-- In writing (e.g., by email, fax, mail) to Supervisor of Elections
+- By signed writing (e.g., mail, fax, or scanned attachment to an email) to Supervisor of Elections

 - The voter’s signature (if the request is written).